wsurles/presentation_analyzing_feedback_data/README.md

 ### Key topics
  - Lean product development in practice
  - Data products with R and Shiny
- - Apllying the Technology Adopotion Lifecycle to product features
+ - Applying the Technology Adopotion Lifecycle to new product features

 The presentation can be viewed here
 http://wsurles.github.io/presentation_analyzing_feedback_data/#1